-Olympic and sports day fever is about to start so I’ve put together a collection of fun sport themed science experiments and investigations.
-Do let me know if you try any of my sporty science ideas!
+Olympic and sports day fever is about to start, so I’ve put together a collection of fun sport-themed science experiments and investigations.
+You can find out what happens to your heart rate and breathing as you exercise, make a model of a heart and lung, discover why balls bounce, test reaction time and lots more sporty science ideas for kids.

 Sporty Science Ideas